Nashville-Public-Library/lsdhh-documentation/docs/how-site-is-built/content-types.md

 Content Type  |  Description
 ---------- | -------------
 Admin Landing Page    | The content type used to create the State Admin Landing Page.
 This content type is only used for one node.
 Has custom fields and permissions so only admins can view it.
 Announcement          | These are supposed to be visible on the home page of the LSDHH website.
 However, when published, they do not appear on the home page.
 Are these broken?
 Not in use?
+These don't seem to be the messages in the top alert bar.
 Article*              | I don't think we use this content type on the LSDHH site.
 Assistive Device*     | Not sure if this is in use.
 Event                 | Event listing for the LSDHH calendar or for state-page calendar listings.
 Event details includes geo-location informatoin in order to plot the event location on a map.
 Map is dislayed at the bottom of each event node.